 The Chairman of the Board of Statutory Auditors (or another auditor appointed by him) shall attend the meetings of the Committee, and in any case, all other auditors can also attend (Article 7.C.3 of the Corporate Governance Code).
 At the invitation of the Committee Chairman, the meetings can be attended by the Internal Audit unit Manager and, with reference to the individual items on the agenda, the CEO (in his capacity as Director appointed to oversee the Internal Audit and Risk Management System), the members of the Remuneration Committee and/or other members of the Board of Directors or other people whose presence may be useful to ensure the best possible operation of the Committee (Article 4.C.1, letter f) of the Corporate Governance Code).
 The Committee may access company information and functions necessary for carrying out its duties, via the secretary of the Board of Directors, and may use external consultants within the limits approved by the Board of Directors (art.
-4.C.1 lett. e) of the Corporate Governance Code.)
+4.C.1 lett. e) of the Corporate Governance Code).

-Following the renewal of the entire Board of Directors, as of April 27, 2017, the Committee is currently made up of three independent Non-Executive Directors: Stefano Saglia (who chairs it), Paola Giannotti (represents the minority shareholders) and Elena Vasco.
+Following the renewal of the entire Board of Directors on 27 April 2017 and up until the tenure of Director Stefano Saglia, the Committee is currently made up of the following three Directors, all Non-Executive and independent: Stefano Saglia (as Chairman), Paola Giannotti (representative of minority shareholders) and Elena Vasco.
+Following the resignation of Stefano Saglia, the Board of Directors, in its meeting of 9 November 2018, took steps to redefine the composition of the Committee, entrusting the post of Chairman to Luca Dal Fabbro and ensuring said Committee comprised only non-executive and independent directors.

 At least one member is in possession of adequate experience in accounting and financial or risk management matters (Art.
 7.P.3 of the Corporate Governance Code).

-More specifically, during FY 2017, the Audit and Risk, Corporate Governance and Sustainability held a total of 9 meetings, characterised throughout 2017 by the regular attendance of its members (100%), and of the Chairman of the Board of Statutory Auditors and of all other auditors (93%), in view of the specific supervisory duties over the system that are assigned to the Board of Statutory Auditors by current legislation on listed companies and by the Corporate Governance Code (Articles 7.P.3, letter d) and 7.C.3 of the Corporate Governance Code).
-At the invitation of the Committee Chairman in relation to the items on the agenda, the Internal Audit unit Manager attended the meetings along with other persons whose presence helped to improve the Committee's functions, including the Senior Executive responsible for preparing the company's financial reports and representatives of the Auditor Company also attended.
+More specifically, during FY 2018, the Audit and Risk, Corporate Governance and Sustainability held a total of 7 meetings, characterised throughout 2018 by the regular attendance of its members (100%), and of the Chairman of the Board of Statutory Auditors and of all other auditors (100%), in view of the specific supervisory duties over the system that are assigned to the Board of Statutory Auditors by current legislation on listed companies and by the Corporate Governance Code (Articles 7.P.3, letter d) and 7.C.3 of the Corporate Governance Code).
+At the invitation of the Committee Chairman in relation to the items on the agenda, the Internal Audit unit Manager can attend the meetings along with other persons whose presence helped to improve the Committee's functions, including the Senior Executive responsible for preparing the company's financial reports and representatives of the Auditor Company also attended.
 The average duration of the meetings was approximately 1 hour.